rtavenar/hdr/content/parts/01/dtw/dtw_da.md

-Clustering techniques have proven useful for identifying seasonal storm patterns and thus for increasing knowledge about seasonal variability in storm export mechanisms (_e.g._ {% cite aubert:halshs-00906292 %}).
+Clustering techniques have proven useful for identifying seasonal storm patterns and thus for increasing knowledge about seasonal variability in storm export mechanisms (_e.g._, {% cite aubert:halshs-00906292 %}).
-Clustering techniques usually require calculating a distance between pairs of comparable points in several time series.
-For this reason, direct clustering (without using hysteresis-descriptor variables) of high frequency storm concentration time series is usually irrelevant because their length (number of measurement points) may differ and/or measurement points may have different positions relative to the hydrograph (flow rise and recession); hence, it is difficult to calculate a distance between pairs of comparable points.
+Clustering techniques usually require calculating distances between pairs of comparable points in multiple time series.
+For this reason, direct clustering (without using hysteresis-descriptor variables) of high-frequency storm concentration time series is usually irrelevant because the lengths of recorded time series (number of measurement points) might differ and/or measurement points may have different positions relative to the hydrograph (flow rise and recession); hence, it is difficult to calculate a distance between pairs of comparable points.